thatgirldorian/off-canvas-menu/README.md

 # off-canvas-menu
- This is an off-canvas menu with JavaScript.
+ This is an off-canvas menu built with JavaScript.
 You can use this component as a header or a full-height container.

 <h3>Issues faced & resolution:</h3>
 I did not know how to show the information bar with the button once the page loaded.
 I was finally able to do this with this piece of code: